spartalab/naaims/README.md

-# aimsim
+# NAAIMS

-aimsim is a modular automated intersection management (AIM) simulator.
+NAAIMS is a modular automated intersection management (AIM) simulator.
 This package aims to support different priority policies, tiling strategies, intersection shapes, counts, lane changing, and stochastic vehicle movements while maintaining otherwise consistent behavior to allow for direct comparisons between simulator setups.

 This (hopefully) readable and extensible open source implementation is intended to encourage collaborative, rapid development of new ideas in autonomous intersection management.

 ## Getting started

-**_When this is working_**, run aimsim by selecting one of the scenarios in `scenarios/`, which will build an intersection configuration, load it, and start the simulator.
+Run NAAIMS by selecting one of the scenarios in `scenarios/`, which will build an intersection configuration, load it, and start the simulator.

 ## Roadmap

 Development goals ordered loosely by priority

 1. Simulate a single intersection using
-   1. square tiles and the FCFS priority policy
+   1. square tiles and the FCFS priority policy (complete)
    2. traffic signal phases
    3. a newly developed priority auction policy
    4. using a modified Carlino 2013 auction